THE LONDON PHILHARMONIC ORCHESTRA | AUTUMN 2020

 The imposing backdrop of the Royal Festival Hall inevitably took a more prominent role in the show design process.
 Due to the lack of audience, the lighting could be positioned in unusual places alongside the existing Grade I listed light portals, providing the freedom to bring the architectural features of the space to life.

-Creating a dialogue with the external dramatic canvas of the Southbank’s brutalist buildings at night, interior elements such as the organ, the empty seats and boxes are painted by the lights, poetically manifesting their presence in each performance.
+Creating a dialogue with the external dramatic canvas of the Southbank’s brutalist buildings at night, interior elements such as the organ, the empty seats and boxes were painted by the lights, poetically manifesting their presence in each performance.

 Creative Director: Nathan Prince